pgenie-io/demo/README.md

 - Check out this repo
 - Run `pgn`

-This will result in creation of the `output` directory.
+This will result in creation of the `artifacts` directory.
 It will contain the generated client packages for Java and Haskell.